Dog friendly beaches

-The view across Cwm Colhuw, Glamorgan Heritage Coast, by Visit the ValePart of the nine-mile Wales Coast path stretch of the Glamorgan Heritage Coast, this sandy spot has all the area’s typical features.
-Think rock pools and rugged cliffs, as well as a cafe.
+The view across Cwm Colhuw, Glamorgan Heritage Coast, by Visit the ValePart of the nine-mile Wales Coast Path stretch of the Glamorgan Heritage Coast, this sandy spot has all the area’s typical features.
+Think rock pools and rugged cliffs, as well as a café.
 Dogs will enjoy the sensory variety of sand to run on and seaweed-filled rock pools to investigate.
-Your pooch will probably also enjoy chasing the butterflies that can also be spotted at the Cwm Colhuw nature reserve which runs along the cliff tops to the west and back towards the town.
+Your pooch will probably also enjoy chasing the butterflies that can be spotted at the Cwm Colhuw nature reserve which runs along the cliff tops to the west and back towards the town.
 Restrictions apply from May-September.

-How to get there: The beach is one mile from Llantwit Major train station or follow the Beach signs to Colhugh St which takes you to the beach car park.
+How to get there: The beach is one mile from Llantwit Major train station, or follow the Beach signs to Colhugh St which takes you to the beach car park.

 What else?
-Ancient churches, St Donat’s Castle, UWC Atlantic College and Nash Point lighthouse are dotted throughout this stretch of the Wales Coast Path and the nearby town of Llantwit Major has shops and eateries a-plenty.
+Ancient churches, St Donat’s Castle, UWC Atlantic College and Nash Point lighthouse are dotted throughout this stretch of the Wales Coast Path and the nearby town of Llantwit Major has shops and eateries aplenty.

 Cilborth, Llangrannog, Ceredigion

 Beach to themselves, Cliborth, Ceredigion/Cardigan Bay, by Paul SandhamCilborth is a Green Coast and Seaside Award-winning beach immediately north of Llangrannog.
-Insiders whisper this is the most spectacular part of the Ceredigion section of Wales Coast Path.
+Insiders whisper that this is the most spectacular part of the Ceredigion section of Wales Coast Path.
 It can be accessed from Llangrannog beach at low tide or via the cliff steps.
 This secluded cove looks out at Carreg Bica, a giant tooth-shaped rock, around which you can find caves and rock-pools to explore.
 Man’s best friend can roam without restriction any time of the year.

-How to get there: Turn off the A487 at Brynhoffnant, north of Cardigan, and follow the B4334 towards Llangrannog, or the bus service 552 (Cardi Bach) runs from New Quay to Cardigan via Llangrannog.
+How to get there: Turn off the A487 at Brynhoffnant, north of Cardigan, and follow the B4334 towards Llangrannog, or bus service 552 (Cardi Bach) runs from New Quay to Cardigan via Llangrannog.

 What else?
 Llangrannog is also the home to the renowned activity centre and hostel, Gwersyll yr Urdd Llangrannog.
 The centre was founded in 1932 and continues to offer excellent facilities for activities for the rest of the family.